 11 Id. at ¶40; see also, Peoples Department Stores Inc. (Trustee of) v.
 Wise, 2004 SCC 68 at ¶42.
 12 Blueberry River Indian Band v.
-Canada (Department of Indian Affairs and Northern Development), 2001 FCA 67 at ¶15-16.
+Canada (Department of Indian Affairs and Northern Development), 2001 FCA 67 at ¶15-16. "revenue moneys."

-Band Councils and Band Moneys

-Band council decisions are further complicated by the existence of at least six different types of band moneys.
-The Indian Act divides "Indian moneys" between "capital moneys" and "revenue moneys."
 The former are derived from the sale of capital assets that belong to the band or lands surrendered to the Crown.
-The latter are all other moneys collected, received or held by the Crown for the use and benefit of a band.13 In addition, a band can receive settlement moneys when it resolves a land claim or litigation with the Crown.
+The latter are all other moneys collected, received or held by the Crown for the use and benefit of a band.
+In addition, a band can receive settlement moneys when it resolves a land claim or litigation with the Crown.
 It also can generate its own income from commercial activities on and off reserve.
 Finally, when litigation succeeds, a band can obtain damages from the Crown.
 Each category of money may involve different decisions, different decision-makers and different obligations.

-Capital Moneys

-First, the Minister must authorize any expenditure of capital moneys and may do so for any purpose that, in his opinion, benefits the band.14 These purposes include a per capita distribution to members, so long as the total amount distributed does not exceed 50% of the moneys derived from the sale of surrendered band lands.15 The Act provides that a band council must consent to each expenditure of capital moneys but, since the Minister ultimately authorizes the transfer, councillors' fiduciary duties likely are not engaged by the decision to consent.

-Revenue Moneys under Ministerial Control

-Unlike capital moneys, a band may assume control of its revenue moneys under the Indian Bands Revenue Moneys Regulations.16 Where a band does not control its revenue moneys, the Minister must authorize each expenditure, again with the consent of council.
-The Minister may use these moneys for any purpose that, in his opinion, "will promote the general progress and welfare of the band or any member of the band."17 In this case, as with capital moneys, the Minister decides whether to dispose of revenue moneys so the Minister retains the fiduciary duty to act in the best interests of the band.

-13 Indian Act, R.S.C.
+Capital Moneys First, the Minister must authorize any expenditure of capital moneys and may do so for any purpose that, in her opinion, benefits the band.
+These purposes include a per capita distribution to members, so long as the total amount distributed does not exceed 50% of the moneys derived from the sale of surrendered band lands.
+The Act provides that a band council must consent to each expenditure of capital moneys but, since the Minister ultimately authorizes the transfer, councillors' fiduciary duties likely are not engaged by the decision to consent.
+Revenue Moneys under Ministerial Control Unlike capital moneys, a band may assume control of its revenue moneys under the Indian Bands Revenue Moneys Regulations.
+16 Where a band does not control its revenue moneys, the Minister must authorize each expenditure, again with the consent of council.
+The Minister may use these moneys for any purpose that, in her opinion, "will promote the general progress and welfare of the band or any member of the band."
+17 In this case, as with capital moneys, the Minister decides whether to dispose of revenue moneys so the Minister retains the fiduciary duty to act in the best interests of the band.
+Revenue Moneys under Band Control Where a band does control its revenue moneys, the Minister no longer authorizes every expenditure.
+As a result, the duty to act in the best interests of the band and band members no 1376-1662-6704, v.
+4 13 Indian Act, R.S.C.
 1985, c.
 I-5, ss.
 2(1) and 62.

 14 Indian Act, s.
 64(1)(k).

 15 Indian Act, s.
 64(1)(a).

 16 Indian Act, s.
 69; Indian Bands Revenue Moneys Regulations, C.R.C., c.
-953.

-17 Indian Act, s.
+953. 17 Indian Act, s.
 66(1).